These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 - 3 tablespoons of applesauce (bear in mind this will add sweetness).

-I haven’t tried this recipe with vegan alternatives yet, so let me know how you get on.
+I haven't tried this recipe with vegan alternatives yet, so let me know how you get on in the comments!
+Good luck!

 Are chocolate Easter cookies gluten-free?

-Using gluten-free flour can affect the texture of your bakes.
-Aim for a good quality brand, which will usually be made from a blend of different flours such as rice flour, and oat flour and usually a binding agent such as xanthan gum.
+When using gluten-free flour, it's vital to use a good quality blend of different flours such as rice flour and oat flour and usually a binding agent such as xanthan gum.

 Are chocolate Easter cookies keto-friendly?

-These cookies are high in carbohydrate and so not suitable for a keto diet.
+Sadly these Chocolate Easter cookies are too high in carbohydrates and sugar for a ketogenic diet.

 Are chocolate Easter cookies healthy?